-We strive to provide a warm, caring and safe environment for our patients, visitors and employees, but everyone is responsible for identifying and reporting potential risks.
-If during your volunteer shift you encounter a situation involving: a patient or visitor complaining, or any activity that is a potential risk to the hospital or a person, contact your immediate supervisor or the Volunteer Services office.
+We strive to provide a warm, caring, and safe environment for our patients, visitors and employees, but everyone is responsible for identifying and reporting potential risks.
+If during your volunteer shift you encounter a situation involving: a patient or visitor complaining, or any activity that is a potential risk to the hospital or a person (such as a spill on the floor), contact your immediate supervisor, Security, or the Volunteer Services office.